slawomirkania/class-generator-bundle/README.md

 # About

 Class Generator Bundle
-- Generate classes, interfaces and PHPUnit test class skeletons from YAML schema.
+- Generate classes, interfaces and PHPUnit test classes from YAML schema.
 - Generator does not overwrite existing methods or properties, only render new elements.
 - Generated entity class is compatible with JMS Serializer, each property has anotation @Type based on property type.
 - Generator allows to add Symfony constraints to property.

-# Usage
+# Installation

+...

 ### Symfony configuration